Pytrader1x/DeepReinforcementLearning/README.md

 Train a bot using Q learning to collect as many yellow bananas while avoiding blue bananas.

+We consider the problem solved when the moving average of the last 100 episodes is >= 13.01

 ## Completed Jupyter notebook report:
 https://github.com/Pytrader1x/DeepReinforcementLearning/blob/master/Navigation-DQN.pdf